 Fontina PDO, which has a high energy value is a particularly tasty, digestible cheese and lends itself to being eaten directly at the table, as wheel as being used in the kitchen to prepare gourmet dishes, especially because of the pleasantness of its flavour.
 Thanks to its ability to melt, it is also suitable for making sandwiches and toasts.

 It can be sold whole, cut or packaged: in the latter case, the operation must be carried out only in the production area and is controlled and certified, as provided for in the specification.
-Long-aged and mountain pasture versions are also available on the market.
+On the market you can also find Fontina PDO Alpine Pasture and Fontina PDO Long Aging.

 Matches and recipes

 Fontina PDO accompanies a wide variety of dishes, ranging from starters to first and main courses; it goes well with pasta, meat and vegetables.
 But one dish, above all, encloses the essence of this characteristic cheese: the Aosta Valley style fondue.

 Exquisite and simple, the fondue is prepared using four basic ingredients: Fontina PDO, milk, butter and fresh eggs: all products of the Aosta Valley mountain tradition.